-The purpose of the Utah Underground Storage Tank (UST) Program is to ensure that Underground Storage Tanks (USTs) containing petroleum products are managed in accordance with federal and State laws and regulations.
-Leaking underground storage tanks (LUSTs) can contaminate soil and groundwater, and groundwater accounts for about 96 percent of Utah’s drinking water.
-In addition, toxic and explosive petroleum vapors can get into subsurface utilities, basements, homes, schools, and workplaces.
+The purpose of the Environmental Assurance Program (EAP) is to ensure that Petroleum Storage Tanks (PSTs) are managed in accordance with federal and State laws and regulations.
+Leaking PSTs (LPSTs) can contaminate soil and groundwater, and groundwater accounts for about 96 percent of Utah’s drinking water.
+In addition, toxic and potentially explosive petroleum vapors can get into subsurface utilities, basements, homes, schools, and workplaces.

-Federal law requires that all UST owners/operators have the financial ability to pay for the investigation and cleanup of petroleum releases (leaks) from USTs.
-The amount of financial assurance required depends on the type of business using the USTs.
+Federal and state laws require that all PST owners/operators have the financial ability to pay for the investigation and cleanup of petroleum releases (leaks) from PSTs.
+The amount of financial assurance required depends on the type of business using the PSTs.
 Petroleum non-marketers must have $500,000 and marketers must have $1 million in coverage.

-In 1989, the Utah State Legislature created the Petroleum Storage Tank Trust Fund (PST Fund) to provide UST owner/operators with a cost-effective way to meet the federal financial assurance requirements.
+In 1989, the Utah State Legislature created the Petroleum Storage Tank Trust Fund (PST Fund) to provide UST owner/operators with a cost-effective way to meet In 1989, the Utah State Legislature created the Petroleum Storage Tank Fund (PST Fund) to provide PST owner/operators with a cost-effective way to meet the federal financial assurance requirements.
 Other ways of meeting this requirement include private insurance and self-insurance (see Demonstrating Financial Responsibility (39 KB)).
-For releases from USTs that occur after July 1, 1994, the UST owner/operator must pay a $10,000 deductible.
-After the deductible is paid, the PST Fund will cover eligible expenses up to $990,000 (non-marketer) or $1,990,000 (marketer); twice the amount of coverage required by federal regulations.
+For releases from PSTs that occur after July 1, 1994, the UST owner/operator must pay a $10,000 deductible.
+After the deductible is paid, the EAP will cover eligible expenses (for releases reported on or after May 11, 2010) up to $990,000 (non-marketer) or $1,990,000 (marketer); twice the amount of coverage required by federal regulations.

-Coverage under the PST Fund is similar to an insurance policy and is essentially funded by both mandatory and voluntary petroleum storage tank fees.
-One of these fees is the legislated 13/2o cent surcharge per gallon of fuel either sold or passed through a dispenser (for non-marketers).
-For releases (tank leaks) covered by the PST Fund, the responsible party pays the first $10,000 (the “deductible”) and cleanup coverage by the PST Fund extends to up to $2 million.
-To date, approximately $126 million has been expended from the PST Fund.
-Based upon the FY2018 Actuarial Report, approximately $26 million is needed to complete the remaining known cleanups.
+Coverage under the EAP is similar to an insurance policy and is essentially funded by both mandatory and voluntary petroleum storage tank fees.
+One of these fees is the legislated 13/20 cent surcharge per gallon of fuel either sold or passed through a dispenser (for non-marketers).
+For releases (tank leaks) covered by the EAP, the responsible party pays the first $10,000 (the “deductible”) and cleanup coverage by the EAP extends to up to $2 million.
+To date, approximately $135 million has been expended from the EAP.
+Based upon the FY2021 Actuarial Report, approximately $27.4 million is needed to complete the remaining known cleanups.

-To qualify for coverage by the PST Fund, owner/operators must submit an eligibility application to the DERR.
-The potential PST Fund claimant must declare whether they have other insurance coverage.
-If they do, the PST Fund would be subrogated to any other insurance coverage, i.e., the “other insurance” would be primary and the PST Fund would be secondary.
-For example, if a PST Fund claimant received money from both private insurance and the PST Fund, the claimant would be required to pay back the PST Fund.
+To qualify for coverage by the EAP, owners/operators must submit an eligibility application to the DERR.
+The potential EAP claimant must declare whether they have other insurance coverage.
+If they do, the EAP would be subrogated to any other insurance coverage, i.e., the “other insurance” would be primary and the EAP would be secondary.
+For example, if an EAP claimant received money from both private insurance and the EAP, the claimant would be required to pay back the EAP.